jonathanpdiaz/tog/README.md

-# toggler
-Modern Toggl API wrapper and Timer.
+## Modern Toggl API wrapper and Timer.

-## Purpose
 This package wraps the Toggl API with a promised based approach.
 This makes the usage of async/await straight forward.

 It also has timer functionality build in to easily start, stop and update the a time entry.